-The two tracts on the western side of the county in the Rodeo and Richmond areas (3580 and 3650.02), include 10.5 percent of the lower-income unit capacity, 15.2 percent of moderate-income capacity, and 1.5 percent of percent of above moderate-income capacity.
-Two tracts in the Bay Point area (3142 and 3141.03) accommodate 16.3 percent of lower-income unit capacity, 9.2 percent of moderate-income capacity, and 3.1 percent of above moderate-income unit capacity to reduce displacement risk of compromised populations.
+The two tracts on the western side of the county in the Rodeo and Richmond areas (3580 and 3650.02), include 16.1 percent of the lower-income unit capacity, 15.3 percent of moderate-income capacity, and 2.4 percent of percent of above moderate-income capacity.
+Two tracts in the Bay Point area (3142 and 3141.03) accommodate 5.3 percent of lower-income unit capacity, 10.8 percent of moderate-income capacity, and 2.2 percent of above moderate-income unit capacity to reduce displacement risk of compromised populations.
 Overall, the moderate and above-moderate capacity identified within all four tracts will facilitate income-integration and combat patterns of concentrated poverty.

-The census tracts with the highest proportion of lower-income unit capacity include two tracts in Bay Point, tract 3141.03 as discussed above, and 3141.04, with 25.2 percent lower-income unit potential, 4.7 percent of the moderate-income unit capacity, and 14.6 percent of above moderateincome unit capacity; and within Contra Costa Centre (tract 3382.03) with 16.5 percent of the lower-income unit capacity, and 4.7 percent of moderate-income capacity (no above moderate-income unit capacity).
-The Bay Point sites are in areas designated as low resource, where over 65.0 percent of households have low to moderate-incomes, populations of color comprising over 89.4 percent of households, overcrowding rates are among the highest in the county, renters comprise over one-half of the households, and the tracts are considered disadvantaged communities.
-The lowerincome unit capacity provides additional housing stock for lower-income households and housing mobility opportunities to reduce displacement risk of existing residents.
+The census tracts with the highest proportion of lower-income unit capacity include two tracts in Bay Point, tract 3141.06 and 3141.05, with 28.1 percent lower-income unit potential, 4.8 percent of the moderate-income unit capacity, and 8.8 percent of above moderate-income unit capacity; and within Contra Costa Centre (tract 3382.03) with 11.1 percent of the lowerincome unit capacity, and 7.1 percent of moderate-income capacity, and 2.8 percent of above moderate-income unit capacity.
+The Bay Point sites are in areas designated as low resource, where over 65.0 percent of households have low to moderate-incomes, populations of color comprising over 90 percent of households, overcrowding rates are among the highest in the county, renters comprise over one-half of the households, and the tracts are considered disadvantaged communities under SB 535.
+The lower-income unit capacity provides additional housing stock for lower-income households and housing mobility opportunities to reduce displacement risk of existing residents.